-Glaucoma is a group of eye diseases that can cause vision loss and blindness by damaging a nerve in the back of your eye called the optic nerve.
+Glaucoma is a group of eye diseases that can cause vision loss and blindness by damaging your optic nerve (nerve that passes information between the eyes and the brain).

 At first, glaucoma doesn’t usually have any symptoms.
 That’s why half of people with glaucoma don’t even know they have it.

 Over time, you may slowly lose vision, usually starting with your side (peripheral) vision — especially the part of your vision that’s closest to your nose.
 Because it happens so slowly, many people can’t tell that their vision is changing, especially at first.But as the disease gets worse, you may start to notice that you can’t see things off to the side anymore.
 Without treatment, glaucoma can eventually cause blindness.

 TAnyone can get glaucoma, but some people are at higher risk.
 You’re at higher risk if you:

 Eye doctors can check for glaucoma as part of a comprehensive dilated eye exam.
 The exam is simple and painless — your doctor will give you some eye drops to dilate (widen) your pupil and then check your eyes for glaucoma and other eye problems.
 The exam includes a visual field test to check your peripheral (side) vision.

 Some people with high eye pressure don’t get glaucoma — and there’s a type of glaucoma that happens in people with normal eye pressureThe amount of eye pressure that’s normal varies by person — what’s normal for one person could be high for another

 Doctors use a few different types of treatment for glaucoma, including medicines (usually eye drops), laser treatment, and surgery.

 If you have glaucoma, it’s important to start treatment right away.
 While it won’t undo any damage to your vision, treatment can stop it from getting worse.